LuqiAli/RestaurantsAPI/README.md

 ## Features To Be Added

-I plan to expand on this project once all other basic implementations have been added which include
+I plan to expand on this project once all other basic implementations have been added which include:

+- Database migration
 - Authentication using email to verify a user